cinza/vizr/README.md

 ## commands

-create, build, dist
+`create`, `build`, `dist`, `help`

 ### create

+Creates a new vizr project.
+Right now there is only one type, but we plan on having some other boilerplate project types.

 **Usage:**

     $ vizr create [-t | --type TYPE] <projectpath>

-Creates a new vizr project.
-Right now there is only one type, but we plan on having some other boilerplate projects.
+Example:

     $ vizr create project_name